Kalam cosmological argument: Quantum indeterminacy

-For scientific evidence against the first premise, Paul Davies refers to the phenomenon of quantum indeterminacy wherein subatomic processes appear to contradict a deterministic model of cause and effect.
-Craig argues that, though quantum indeterminism contradicts the proposition that every event has a cause, it is nonetheless consistent with the causal premise that "everything that begins to exist has a cause", encompassing the more modest view that objects cannot come into existence entirely devoid of causal conditions.
+Craig concedes that, if a realist construal of quantum indeterminism can be proven, it undercuts the proposition that "every event" has a cause.
+Nonetheless, he maintains it is consistent with the causal premise that "everything that begins to exist" has a cause, encompassing the more modest view that objects cannot come into existence entirely devoid of causal conditions.
+Even if quantum events arise in this case without sufficient prior conditions, he affirms at least some necessary conditions are present: